ibm-cloud-docs/secrets-manager/framework/ha-dr.md

 - RTO = 2 hours
 - RPO = 24 hours maximum

-In the event that IBM can not restore the service instance, the customer must restore as described in the disaster recovery section above.
+In the event that IBM can not restore the service instance, the customer must restore as described in the disaster recovery section.

 ## How {{site.data.keyword.IBM}} maintains services
 {: #sm-ibm-service-maintenance}